abourget/ledger/README.md

 References
 ----------

-* The lexer is heavily based on Go's `text/template`, on which this great talk is based (and which inspired me): https://www.youtube.com/watch?v=HxaD_trXwRE
+* The lexer is heavily based on Go's `text/template`.
+Also this talk by Rob Pike inspired me: https://www.youtube.com/watch?v=HxaD_trXwRE
 * https://github.com/howeyc/ledger for a simpler Go parser, but with some other features.
 * http://plaintextaccounting.org/ for more fun about Ledger files